 Once we reach a particular stage in life, usually in our 20’s-30’s, we must transition toward a more mature kind of love if we wish to be in a healthy and committed partnership.
 It’s a rite of passage that we need to experience in our quest for adulthood.

-There are a significant number of people who do not make that transition, and as a result, they find it hard to tell if they are in love or merely infatuated with a person.
-We certainly shouldn’t blame them for it – in the beginning stages of any romance, you’re totally smitten.
+There are many people who don’t make that transition, and as a result, they find it hard to tell if they are in love or merely infatuated with a person.
+We shouldn’t blame them for it – in the beginning stages of any romance, you’re totally smitten.
 Both love and infatuation appear to be relatively similar, and it’s easy to get confused.

 I was one of those people.
 Having grown up watching Disney fairytales and rom-coms, I was the perfect candidate for falling under the spell of romantic illusion.
 Like a decadent, sugary cookie, the prospect of love offered a sweet high, but once the effect wore off, I would come crashing down to reality.
 This type of love is addictive, which is why it was hard to break the cycle.

-The next time you meet someone who captures your interest, go ahead and enjoy the first blush of romance, but avoid being completely swept away by its seductive allure.
+The next time you meet someone who captures your interest, go ahead and enjoy the first blush of romance, but watch out for getting completely swept away by its seductive allure.
 Get curious about your sweetheart – see them as they are, with all their flaws, instead of putting them on a pedestal and idolizing them.

 1. Love is based on reality, infatuation isn’t: Even though infatuation can feel like real love, it isn’t.
 Relationship expert Susan Winter says, “infatuation lives in illusion.
 Love can survive reality.”
 When we’re infatuated with someone, we are in love with the idea of them and not the actual person.
 We project our romantic fantasies and expectations onto them and delude ourselves into believing they will live up to it.
 Love, on the other hand, is being in love with who the person really is, after getting to know them.
 You see their humanity and consider their positive and negative traits, their behavior on ‘good and bad’ days, and you love them anyway.

 6. Love comes from the soul, infatuation comes from the ego: Unconditional love is a product of the soul.
 It is profound, genuine, and life-changing.
 Being in love leads to the expansion of your soul.
-Therefore, it will intuitively feel right to you in every way.
+It will intuitively feel right to you in every way.
 You connect with the deeper aspect of an individual such as their hopes, aspirations, and values, and you share a common vision for the future.
-Infatuation, on the other hand, is purely superficial and based on ego desires – you may like them because they’re ‘cute’, ‘hot’, ‘have a nice car’, ‘have an Ivy league education’ etc. If your attraction to a person is based on shallow traits, rather than deeper ones, you can be sure that you’re infatuated with them.
+Infatuation, on the other hand, is purely superficial and based on ego desires – you may like them because they’re ‘cute’, ‘hot’, ‘have a nice car’, ‘have an Ivy league education’ etc. If your attraction to a person is based on shallow traits you can be sure that you’re infatuated with them.

 A healthy kind of love is like a strong and robust tower that provides us with security and shelter.
-Within this ‘tower of love,’ we can enjoy the warm fires of passion, while also revelling in the comfort of having a place that we can call home – a place that will nourish us for years to come.
+Within this ‘tower of love,’ we can enjoy the warm fires of passion, while finding comfort in having a place that we can call home – a place that will nourish us for years to come.

 All my best on your journey,